 Why is this?
 Why don’t we make a snap decision in the same way we decided to lay in bed an extra five minutes?

-The answer is because we don’t always trust ourselves even if we know what we really should be deciding.
+The answer is that we don’t always trust ourselves even if we know what we really should be deciding.
 We fear making a decision.
 Yet, after we’ve gone through this whole process of whatever systems we are using to help us decide, we often find that our final decision is not at all what the logical sequence of working out has determined as the best course of action.

 Nope, it’s something else.
 Something that defies all the logical, well balanced and structured analysis, we’ve just spent ages going through.